James Castro, Meg Seymour, PhD & Saman Asad Siddiqui, MD, MMSc

-Alzheimer’s Disease is one of the leading causes of death for Americans ages 65 and older.[1]
-It is the most common cause of dementia (as much as 60-80% of dementia cases are caused by Alzheimer’s Disease), and 11% of Americans ages 65 and older are estimated to have dementia caused by Alzheimer’s Disease.[2]
+Alzheimer’s Disease is one of the leading causes of death for Americans ages 65 and older.1 It is the most common cause of dementia (as much as 60-80% of dementia cases are caused by Alzheimer’s Disease), and 11% of Americans ages 65 and older are estimated to have dementia caused by Alzheimer’s Disease.2

-Whether caused by Alzheimer’s Disease or other causes, dementia usually worsens over time, and will progress more quickly for some patients than others.
+Whether caused by Alzheimer’s Disease or other causes, dementia usually worsens over time and will progress more quickly for some patients than others.
 Early symptoms include having a hard time remembering recent events or conversations, as well as apathy and depression.
-When it becomes more advanced, patients show poor judgment, become disoriented, and lose the ability to take care of themselves.[2]
+When it becomes more advanced, patients show poor judgment, become disoriented, and lose the ability to take care of themselves.2

 Alzheimer’s Disease is a disease that kills brain cells.
 Unfortunately, there is no cure for Alzheimer’s Disease.
-People with Alzheimer’s Disease have a build up of a protein called “beta-amyloid” outside of their brain cells, as well as another protein called “tau” inside their brain cells.
+People with Alzheimer’s Disease have a buildup of a protein called “beta-amyloid” outside of their brain cells, as well as another protein called “tau” inside their brain cells.
 These changes in the brain begin years before anyone shows symptoms that their family and friends are likely to notice.
 There is no single test to diagnose Alzheimer’s Disease or other forms of dementia.
 Healthcare providers use several sources of information to diagnose any type of dementia, such as asking family members if they have noticed any changes in the patient, and giving the patient scientifically validated cognitive tests and memory tests.
-If healthcare providers suspect Alzheimer’s Disease, they may also use brain scans or lumbar punctures (also called spinal taps) to look for the beta-amyloid and tau proteins mentioned above.[2]
+If healthcare providers suspect Alzheimer’s Disease, they may also use brain scans or lumbar punctures (also called spinal taps) to look for the beta-amyloid and tau proteins mentioned above.2 However, even a person with amyloid plaques and tau will not necessarily have Alzheimer’s disease.

 What Factors Increase Your Chances of Developing Dementia?

-Scientists who study Alzheimer’s Disease have not identified one specific cause of the disease, but there are traits that mean you have a higher chance of developing Alzheimer’s Disease.
+Scientists who study Alzheimer’s Disease and dementia have not identified one specific cause of the disease, but there are traits that mean you have a higher chance of developing Alzheimer’s Disease.

 Age

 Alzheimer’s Disease is not caused by age, but a person’s chance of being diagnosed with it increases with age.
 Although there are some rare exceptions, most people diagnosed with Alzheimer’s Disease are ages 65 and older.
-About 5% of Americans ages 65 to 74 have dementia due to Alzheimer’s Disease, compared with almost 14% of people ages 75 to 84, and almost 35% of people ages 85 and older.[2]
+About 5% of Americans ages 65 to 74 have dementia, with Alzheimer’s Disease being a potential cause, compared with almost 14% of people ages 75 to 84, and almost 35% of people ages 85 and older.2

 Sex